 - Ad Group Name – Carefully think about the name chosen as you will need it later on when looking for the ad group.
 As your campaign grows, you are likely to have more of such.
 Therefore, make sure that each name reflects the kind of campaign being executed.
 It is possible to edit the name even after the campaign has been created.

 - Bid – Input the bid for your ad group.
 Similar to the ad group name, the bid can be changed after creating your campaign.

 #8: Save, and you are set.
 The products group page on which you are redirected has the All Products group which hosts all products in the campaign.

-pay attention to the product imagery
+Pay attention to the product imagery.

 On the Internet, people buy what they see.
 If they are not impressed by the images of your products, they will not bother to purchase from you.
 For that reason, you must make sure that you have top-quality images that are catchy.

 While setting up the campaign, you might have noticed that at no point are you asked to upload the product image.
 That is because Google pulls the featured image from the respective merchant website.
-For that reason, you need to optimize your product imagery on your website before setting up the Google Shopping campaign.
+For that reason, you need to optimise your product imagery on your website before setting up the Google Shopping campaign.

 A large percentage of the success of Google Shopping depends on visuals.
-We can’t emphasize enough the importance of maintaining the quality of your product photos.
+We can’t emphasise enough the importance of maintaining the quality of your product photos.
 Besides pricing and appearing at the top of SERPs, this may actually be the main reason your products are purchased.
 Google is very much aware of this.
 In order to enhance the shopping experience of its users, it may decline Shopping campaigns for ads that have low-quality images.